Natural World (TV series): History

 The early series editors benefited from a generous budget, courtesy of a co-production partnership with the US broadcaster WNET.
 The American channel was keen to commission material for its recently launched Nature strand on PBS.
 The first programme to benefit from the partnership was the 1982 mini-series The Flight of the Condor.
 At the same time, researchers and field biologists were publishing many new discoveries about wildlife in scientific journals, providing the BBC with plentiful material for new programme ideas.
 As a result, the strand quickly expanded from 10 to 20 slots by 1985 and a number of special programmes were commissioned, helped by additional funding from BBC Enterprises (now BBC Worldwide).
 Among them were the award-winning mini-series Kingdom of the Ice Bear (1985) and Vanishing Earth (1986).

-David Attenborough maintained a close association with Natural World throughout its long history, narrating or presenting around 50 episodes to date.
+David Attenborough maintained a close association with Natural World throughout its long history, narrating or presenting around 50 episodes until 2019 (one year before the show's cancellation in 2020).
 In 2008, on the strand's 25th anniversary, he commented "I have no doubt that Natural World is not only the doyen and founding member of the 50-minute natural history genre but is still the one with the best and most distinguished record."

-In 2010s, the number of Natural World programmes reduced to 10 per series, and the strand no longer occupied a regular place in BBC Two's schedule.
+In 2010s, the number of Natural World episodes reduced to 10 per series, and the strand no longer occupied a regular place in BBC Two's schedule.
 High-definition broadcasts of Natural World programmes started in 2008 on the BBC HD channel and following its closure are now simulcast on BBC Two HD.